Movie theater trade group establishes COVID-19 protocols

-The trade organization is announcing a set of health and safety protocols Friday based on research and guidelines from the Centers for Disease Control and Prevention, the World Health Organization and the Occupational Safety and Heath Administration.
+The trade organization is announcing a set of health and safety protocols Friday based on research and guidelines from the Centers for Disease Control and Prevention, the World Health Organization, and the Occupational Safety and Health Administration.
 Over 300 companies representing more than 2,600 theater locations in the U.S. have already signed on to the CinemaSafe program.

 “In this new pandemic world, moviegoers need to know that there is a consistent, science and experience-based set of health and safety protocols in place no matter what theater they visit,” said John Fithian, the association’s president and CEO, in a statement.
 “This unprecedented industry-wide effort is a promise designed to meet that need.”